wangtuo2002/wangtuo2002.github.io/_pages/about.md

 ---
 permalink: /
-title: "Tuo Wang"
+title: "Biography"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Short Bio

-I'm currently a Ph.D. student in Institute of Computational Mathematics and Scientific/Engineering Computing, Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+I am currently a PhD student at the [Institute of Computational Mathematics and Scientific/Engineering Computing](https://icmsec.cc.ac.cn/), [Academy of Mathematics and Systems Science](http://www.amss.ac.cn/), Chinese Academy of Sciences.
+I graduated from the School of Mathematics at Jilin University in 2024, where I earned my Bachelor's degree in Mathematics and Applied Mathematics.
+My academic interests lie in Log-concave sampling, optimization and stochastic analysis.